We don’t see Sports Law as just another business. Sport is special.

 - Maurice Holmes: Represented a sports production company in a multi-million euro arbitration proceeding concerning a claim for monies due pursuant to (and a counterclaim pursuing alleged repudiatory breaches of) an agreement for the title sponsorship of a major sports event.

 - Katherine Sage: Instructed in respect of the defence of a claim which raises issues of the recoverability of damages for loss of an amateur international sporting career consequent on personal injury.

-- Richard Lynagh QC: Acted in an insurance dispute, Southampton Leisure Holdings PLC v Avon Insurance, relating to career-ending footballing injuries.
+- Richard Lynagh KC: Acted in an insurance dispute, Southampton Leisure Holdings PLC v Avon Insurance, relating to career-ending footballing injuries.

 - Katherine Sage: Successfully defended an amateur youth sports club against a claim for the refund of subscription fees paid by a parent where the parent’s main complaint was that his child was not given enough game time.

 - Maurice Holmes: Acting for an agent in disciplinary proceedings before the FA Judicial Panel in relation to contracts with minors.

 - Harry Lambert: Acting on behalf of an international footballer regarding doping claims and product liability issues following the player consuming a sports supplement and subsequently failing a drugs test and receiving a ban.